 I became ruthlessly efficient at giving eye drops.
 Oli wasn’t a fan, but he eventfully acquiesced and we built it into our daily routine.
 The hardest was immediately post surgery.
 I was so cautious about touching his poor sore face and his eyes were swollen into little slits.
-Plain make-up remover cotton pads wet with sterile eye wash solution were my go-to for delicately wiping goobery mucus trails from poor Oli’s face.
+Plain make-up remover cotton pads with sterile eye wash solution were my go-to for delicately wiping goobery mucus trails from his face.

 Even after the medications were phased out, the drop skills proved handy.
 As Oli’s healing progressed and we returned to spending slow and gentle time outdoors, we noticed he had irritated eyes afterwards.
 The ophthalmologist recommended we switch from using standard non-medicated drops to lubricating drops.
-(He recommended Hylo-Forte for Oli’s case.
-It’s a human drop that we could buy at some local pharmacies.)
+He recommended Hylo-Forte for Oli’s case.
+It’s a human drop that we could buy at some local pharmacies.
 They were awesome and made such a difference.
 Talk with your ophthalmologist if your dog is showing issues or you have concerns.
-Never be afraid to ask questions!
+Never be afraid to ask questions.
 Our vets have been awesome throughout.

 If you aren’t confident with drops, start beforehand with a non-medicated drop.
 Your vet will have suggestions on what to safely use.
 Getting you and your dog used to things can help you be more confident.
 This will be especially helpful when things are sore and swollen.
-The medications are expensive, some sting, some taste terrible if you miss the eyes and get any near the nose or mouth.
+The medications are expensive, some sting, some taste terrible if you accidently miss the eyes and get any near the nose or mouth.